Skip to main content

 How it works

-When your app is running, Despia passes data to AppsFlyer behind the scenes.
-To check that it is working, you tell AppsFlyer “this is my test phone”, install the app on that phone, and then watch a live feed in the AppsFlyer dashboard to see if the data comes through.
+When your app is running, Despia passes data to AppsFlyer natively.
+To check that it is working, you register your test phone with AppsFlyer, install the app on that phone, and watch a live feed in the AppsFlyer dashboard to confirm the data comes through.
+Gate any test code behind the canonical user agent check so it only runs inside the app.

 const isDespia = navigator.userAgent.toLowerCase().includes('despia')